Buyer Agency Agreement

 In This Article

-What Is a Buyer Agency Agreement
+How a Buyer Agency Agreement Defines Your Agent Relationship

-The agreement creates a fiduciary relationship.
-That means your agent has a legal duty to act in your best interest.
-They must keep your information confidential, tell you about material facts, and negotiate on your behalf.
-Without a signed agreement, that duty doesn't always apply in the same way.
-About 88% of homebuyers purchase through a real estate agent or broker, per NAR's 2023 Profile of Home Buyers and Sellers.
-So for most buyers, understanding this contract matters a lot.
+The agreement creates what’s called a fiduciary relationship.
+Your agent has a legal duty to act in your best interest.
+They must keep your information private, disclose material facts about any home you’re considering, and negotiate on your behalf.
+Without a signed agreement, those duties don’t apply the same way.

-What Changed After August 2024
+What the New Rules Changed After August 2024

 For Colorado buyers, this change built on existing state disclosure requirements.
-Colorado's Division of Real Estate had already required agents to provide written disclosure forms.
-But signing before touring — rather than before offering — was still new for many buyers.
-For Florida buyers, the standard Florida Realtors form for buyer representation defaults to full exclusivity and longer durations.
-Reading the terms carefully before signing matters more than ever in both states.
+The Colorado Division of Real Estate had already required agents to provide written disclosure forms.
+But signing before touring, rather than before offering, was still new for many buyers.
+The Colorado Division of Real Estate maintains current guidance on agent disclosure and representation requirements.

 | Section | What It Covers | What to Watch For |